scalabs/handbook/guides/project-documentation.md

 Our main project management tool is GitHub.
 We use **GitHub Issues** for our project tasks.
 We have different types of issues, as described [here: Project tasks (types of GitHub issues)](https://github.com/scalabs/documentation/blob/main/guides/project-manangement.md#project-tasks-types-of-github-issues).

 For new features or enhancements, we have a template called "Feature request".
 The process of transforming all of the project's scope and solution design into these feature requests, is called **feature engineering**.
-This envolves the following:
+This involves the following:

 ### Create a feature request